agrc/gis.utah.gov/_posts/2017-02-21-naip-2016-now-available.md

 ---

-The 2016 National Agricultural Imagery Program (NAIP) aerial photography is now avaiable from the [2016 NAIP 1 Meter Orthophotography]({{"/data/aerial-photography/2016-naip-1-meter-orthophotography/" | prepend:site.baseurl}} "go to NAIP 2016 page") page.
+The 2016 National Agricultural Imagery Program (NAIP) aerial photography is now available from the [2016 NAIP 1 Meter Orthophotography]({{"/data/aerial-photography/2016-naip-1-meter-orthophotography/" | prepend:site.baseurl}} "go to NAIP 2016 page") page.
 The imagery was collected in the Summer of 2016 as 4-band imagery however the natural color (RGB) and near infrared (NRG) imagery are two separate services on Discover, _NAIP 2016 RGB_ and _NAIP 2016 NRG_.